Skrimpton/hqGif/README.md

 -scf bicubic

-  Use bicubic scaling (lancoz by default)
+  Use bicubic scaling (lanczos by default)

 —————————————————————————